Register of arbitrators

 Jessica Gregory Ken Saunders

-John Hall Glenn Sigurdson
+John Hall Glenn Sigurdson, KC

 Marguerite Jackson Sylvia Skratek

-Koml Kandola Gabriel Somjen
+Koml Kandola Gabriel Somjen, KC

-Stephen Kelleher Lisa Southern
+Stephen Kelleher, KC Lisa Southern

 Cathy Knapp Chris Sullivan

-Judi Korbin Colin Taylor
+Judi Korbin Colin Taylor, KC

 The JAC, together with the Arbitrator’s Association of B.C., has created a mentorship program to help emerging arbitrators develop the necessary arbitration skills.